JuzerShakir/CharityML_Donors/README.md

 - [matplotlib](http://matplotlib.org/)
 - [scikit-learn](http://scikit-learn.org/stable/)

-You will also need to have software installed to run and execute an [iPython Notebook](http://ipython.org/notebook.html)
+You will also need to have software installed to run and execute a [Jupyter Notebook](https://jupyter.org/install.html)

-I recommend to install [Anaconda](https://www.continuum.io/downloads), a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.
+I recommend to install [Anaconda](https://www.anaconda.com/download/), a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.

 #### Execution